mikepziegler/tgmap/README.md

 }
 ```

-Furthermore I append the shape, the size, the background and a click event at svg.
+Furthermore, I append the shape, the size, the background and a click event at svg.
 ```
 svg.append("rect")
     .attr("class", "background")